StevenBlack/hosts/readme.md

 ## Interesting Applications

+* [Host Minder](https://github.com/jeremehancock/hostminder#readme) is a simple GUI that allows you to easily update your /etc/hosts file to one of four consolidated hosts files from StevenBlack/hosts.
+It is provided as a deb package and comes pre-installed on [UbuntuCE](https://ubuntuce.com/).

 * [Maza ad blocking](https://github.com/tanrax/maza-ad-blocking) is a bash script that automatically updates host file.
 You can also update a fresh copy.
 And each time it generates a dnsmasq-compatible configuration file.
 Fast installation, compatible with MacOS, Linux and BSD.

 * [Hostile](https://github.com/feross/hostile) is a nifty command line utility to easily add or remove domains from your hosts file.
 If our hosts files are too aggressive for you, you can use `hostile` to remove domains, or you can use `hostile` in a bash script to automate a post process each time you download fresh versions of hosts.